Agenda

 3. Identify potential strategic partnerships with local and state libraries and health-based organizations.

-Workshop: Writing for the Right Format (Sold Out)
+Workshop: Writing for the Right Format

 Description: On any given day, we each may share information across many different formats or channels.
 For example, we may share the same information in an email to a partner, in a flyer, and on social media.
 Each of these formats has different rules and expectations for our audience members.
 When we aren’t aligning with the conventions of a specific format, we may inadvertently make it harder for our message to get across at all.
 In this session, we will talk about common ways we communicate information (newsletters, flyers, slide decks, charts, etc.) and how to make them work for you.